keen/keen-tracking.js/README.md

 If any of this is confusing, that's our fault and we would love to help.
 Join our  [Slack community](https://slack.keen.io) or send us a [message](https://keen.io/support/).

+**Using React?
+Check out these setup guides:**

+* [React Flux Logger](./docs/examples/react-flux): How to instrument a Flux ReduceStore
+* [React Redux Middleware](./docs/examples/react-redux-middleware): How to instrument a Redux Store

 **Looking for compute capabilities?** Check out [keen-analysis.js](https://github.com/keen/keen-analysis.js).

 **Upgrading from an earlier version of keen-js?** [Read this](./docs/upgrade-guide.md).